networknt/light-doc/content/en/tutorial/common/discovery/dynamic.md

 ## Introduction

-In dynamic discovery, we are going to use cluster components with the direct registry so that we don't need to start external Consul or Zookeeper instances.
+In dynamic discovery, we are going to use the cluster components with the direct registry so that we don't need to start external Consul or Zookeeper instances.
 We still go through the registry for service discovery, but the registry is defined in service.yml.

 With direct registry in service.yml, we can easily move to [Consul] for service discovery without changing the code.
 Each service can be packaged with Docker and utilize different service discovery option by changing the configuration in the service.yml file.

 First, let's copy our previous static code into the dynamic folder.

 ```
+cd ~/networknt
-cp -r ~/networknt/discovery/api_a/static/ ~/networknt/discovery/api_a/dynamic
+cp -r light-example-4j/discovery/api_a/static/ light-example-4j/discovery/api_a/dynamic
-cp -r ~/networknt/discovery/api_b/static/ ~/networknt/discovery/api_b/dynamic
+cp -r light-example-4j/discovery/api_b/static/ light-example-4j/discovery/api_b/dynamic
-cp -r ~/networknt/discovery/api_c/static/ ~/networknt/discovery/api_c/dynamic
+cp -r light-example-4j/discovery/api_c/static/ light-example-4j/discovery/api_c/dynamic
-cp -r ~/networknt/discovery/api_d/static/ ~/networknt/discovery/api_d/dynamic
+cp -r light-example-4j/discovery/api_d/static/ light-example-4j/discovery/api_d/dynamic
 ```

 Let's begin by updating our `API A` service to dynamically resolve the host and ports of `API B` and `API C` based on given service ids.